-- be made in writing to DHCW Headquarters; or - be logged with DHCW Corporates Services via the main switchboard number.
+- be logged by completion of the Feedback Form on the DHCW website, with the title "Concern" in the header; or - be made in writing to DHCW Headquarters; or - be logged with DHCW Corporates Services via the main switchboard number.

 The submission should contain a brief description of the matter.